VolksEEG/VolksEEG/README.md

 Like all devices, medical devices have become much more complex over time. *Unlike* all devices, medical devices are often safety- or life-critical.

 As complexity increases, it becomes ever easier to overlook small design flaws during development, often leading to recalls later – each year, hundreds of thousands of devices are subject to Class I recalls, the FDA’s most serious class of recall, reserved for issues that could cause serious injury or death.

-Design flaws are detected by design reviews.
+Design flaws are detected by *design reviews*.
 A core challenge of medical device safety is ensuring the adequacy of design reviews – both in the person-hours spent, and the expertise of the reviewers.
 While design reviews of proprietary medical devices typically involve only a handful